warisali2/warisali.ml/content/posts/dev-career-paths.md

 the description so far, you can get a glimpse of why Cloud computing is so scalable and how complex the enabling technologies can be.

-This additional complexity warrants dedicated Cloud computing system administrators who have expertise in managing hypervisors and their related technologies.

 #### Big Data
 Big data is a term that describes a large dataset.
-It's big data because it usually defines a conventional processing model that depends on a single computer.
-The concept of big data is a moving target because big data today may not be treated as big data tomorrow.
+The concept of big data is always changing because big data today may not be treated as big data tomorrow.
 Why?
 Because the storage and processing capacities of a single computer will grow rapidly due to technological advances.